ESMValGroup/ESMValCore/doc/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Functionality that is visible to users should be documented.
-This includes:
+Any documentation that is visible on readthedocs_ should be well
+written and adhere to the standards for documentation.
+Examples of this include:

 - The :ref:`recipe <recipe_overview>`
 - Preprocessor :ref:`functions <preprocessor_functions>` and their
   :ref:`use from the recipe <preprocessor>`
 - :ref:`Configuration options <config>`
 - :ref:`Installation <install>`
+- :ref:`Output files <outputdata>`
+- :ref:`Command line interface <running>`
+- :ref:`Diagnostic script interfaces <interfaces>`
 - :ref:`The experimental Python interface <experimental_api>`

-Any documentation that is visible on readthedocs_ should be well
-written and adhere to the standards for documentation.

 Note that: